Jump to Section:

 • Team leadership and development

-Ultimately, they're responsible for building stronger relationships with customers and generating more value from those relationships over time.
+Ultimately, they're building stronger relationships with your customers and getting more value out of every one of them, over time.

 The Skills Every Great CRM Leader Needs